altareen/riceuniversity/README.md

 # Code Frameworks for Rice University's Online Courses

-The following are links to the various games that have been developed in this course.
+The following are links to the various games that have been developed in these courses.
 The games can be played in your browser using the Codeskulptor platform.

 ## Interactive Python